kalimanel/github-slideshow/_posts/0000-01-02-kalimanel.md

 layout: slide
 title: "Welcome to kaliman second slide!"
 ---
 This is kaliman awesome slide!
+Tada
 Use the left arrow to go back!